Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 `docker compose up`

+![docker-composeup]

-- Added the following codes to `gitpod.yml` to keep ports open
+- Added the following codes to `gitpod.yml` to keep ports open to avaid manually opening it.

 ```
 ports: